Gross Misconduct: FAQs For Dismissing Staff

 Does Gross Misconduct Require An Investigation?

-It does require you to conduct an investigation, but it doesn’t necessarily require you to give employees another chance to improve or change their behavior before you take action – including advising them that you are terminating their employment.
+It does require you to conduct an investigation, but it doesn’t necessarily require you to give employees another chance to improve or change their behaviour before you take action – including advising them that you are terminating their employment.

 How To Deal With All Types Of Misconduct